On Risk and Time Pressure: When to Think and When to Do: Application: Entrepreneurial Problem Solving

 Our model highlights the tradeoff that an agent faces under time pressure: should she try to apply an uncertain method ready at hand, or should she take a step back and develop a different method that involves less fundamental uncertainty?
 The optimal strategy is a function of both the time horizon and her belief about the initial method.
 Our results emphasize how learning and time pressure interact.

 We now apply our findings to our motivating application\textemdash an entrepreneur's decision to meet a target to secure follow-up financing by a deadline.
-First, we relate the model to the specific context of entrepreneurs who need to achieve a milestone to obtain the next round of financing.
-Second, we derive implications from our main theoretical results in light of the application considered and relate it to empirical phenomena.
-Third, we discuss several microfoundations for the value of progress $V(\tau)$ in the context of entrepreneurial decision-making.
+We first relate the model to the specific context of entrepreneurs who need to achieve a milestone to obtain the next round of funding.
+After that, we derive implications from our main theoretical results regarding the application considered and relate it to empirical phenomena.